Frank Chamizo

 Frank Chamizo Marquez (born 10 July 1992) is a Cuban-Italian freestyle wrestler who competes at 74 kilograms.
-Starting his career in Cuba, Chamizo became a World Cup champion, World Championship medalist, and Pan American champion at 55 kilograms in 2010 and 2011 before immigrating to Italy in 2011 Since then, Chamizo became the greatest Italian wrestler of all time, racking up two World Championships (in 2015 at 65kg and 2017 at 70kg, plus a silver medal in 2019), an Olympic bronze medal in 2016, an Individual World Cup silver medal, a European Games silver medal, four European Championships, and others.
+Starting his career in Cuba, Chamizo became a World Cup champion, World Championship medalist, and Pan American champion at 55 kilograms in 2010 and 2011 before immigrating to Italy in 2011.
+Since then, Chamizo became the most successful Italian wrestler of all time, winning two World Championships (in 2015 at 65kg and 2017 at 70kg, plus a silver medal in 2019), an Olympic bronze medal in 2016, an Individual World Cup silver medal, a European Games silver medal, four European Championships, and others.
 He also holds wins over a record 12 World and Olympic champions.

 Chamizo is known for his rivalry with seven-time Olympic and World champion Jordan Burroughs, against whom he has gone 2–4, but winning the last match.

 Personal life

 Chamizo had a trying childhood.
 He grew up in poverty and was raised by his grandmother because both his parents lived abroad.
 He began wrestling at age seven after walking into a wrestling facility out of curiosity.
 The Cuban government eventually recognized his talent and helped him attend a secondary school where he could continue wrestling.
 In addition to his native Spanish, Chamizo is fluent in Italian and can also speak English.